banescuema101/Tourism_Management/README.md

 I applied the Singleton pattern in the `Database` class, since the database must be unique per session.
-This pattern allowed me to define a private constructor and a static field `private static Database databaseUnica` used inside the method `public static Database Instanta()`.
+This pattern allowed me to define a private constructor and a static field `private static Database uniqueDatabase` used inside the method `public static Database Instance()`.
 This method is called in the Main class (and in specific commands).
-It checks if the static attribute `databaseUnica` is `null` — in which case it creates the database using the private constructor — or otherwise simply returns the already existing instance.
+It checks if the static attribute `uniqueDatabase` is `null` — in which case it creates the database using the private constructor — or otherwise simply returns the already existing instance.

 ## Builder Pattern